Why the Eltz Castle?

-Spot A – morning location due to better light and less people; the first spot when arriving to the castle from Moselkern – I found it interesting as it is not photographed so often :); you can use the staircase as a leading line to the castle; wide lense recommended
+Morning location due to better light and fewer people; the first spot when arriving at the castle from Moselkern – I found it interesting as it is not photographed so often :); you can use the staircase as a leading line to the castle; wide lens recommended!

-Spot C – I didn’t try this one as on this side there was a large scaffolding (mid May 2018) but it looks like a good sunset spot
+I didn’t try this one as on this side there was a large scaffolding (mid-May 2018) but it looks like a good sunset spot!

 Last but not least – if you have a tall tripod, it’s a good idea to bring it.
 It will help you to eliminate the fence and bushes at the upper spots.

 If I’m honest, the village is with its 600 inhabitants quite a sleepy place (Are maybe weekends different?
 Let me know!).
 I had the feeling most people just pass by.
 The only café was closed.
 There was only one other person in my hotel (Hotel Moselkern).